Basic Needs Fund

 If you require emergency financial support, please contact Alberta Works and 211 for more information.

-To apply for the Basic Needs Fund program, you will need call or visit a Rise Calgary office location to book an appointment.
+To apply for the Basic Needs Fund program, you will need call to book an appointment or apply here when applications open.

 Read below to ensure that you are eligible for the Basic Needs Fund.

-Submit all requested supporting documents to the advocate, before your scheduled appointment.
+Submit all requested supporting documents to the advocate, before your scheduled appointment or after you apply online.
 This gives the advocate the opportunity to review your documents prior to your visit.

 Read below for more information on what documents are required and how to submit your documents.